Schirkoa: Production

 First conceived as a graphic novel in 2012, Shukla worked on it on and off along with a day job for four years.
 The short was created using Autodesk Maya, Adobe Creative Cloud and Redshift.
 Schirkoa was funded through personal savings.
 Shukla's wife Sharad Varma served as the producer of the film.
 Although the film is made in 3D, it has a stylized 2D look that's been achieved through a number of techniques.

 Accolades

 Schirkoa has been screened in over 50 film festivals all over the world.
 It will continue its festival run till mid 2018.

 Reception

 Schirkoa has been listed in the Zippy Frames Annual list of Top animated shorts of the 2016.
-Jeroen Van Rossem of Kortfilmcalls it "frequently reminiscent of Blade Runner, Brazil, Children of Men and 1984.
+Jeroen Van Rossem of Kortfilm calls it "frequently reminiscent of Blade Runner, Brazil, Children of Men and 1984.
 Cult Critic Magazine praises the mature theme of the animated film, calling it "a prototype for a much longer feature or series".